 2020: 4 Feature wins with 1 Dash, 8 Heat Race wins, 12 Fast Times, 18 Top 5's, 29 Top 10's, with 3 Rain Outs and 45 Races Cancelled due to the virus.
 He did pick up the Marysville Track Championship and now has 22 Driving Championships.

 2021: 10 Feature wins with 2 Dash, 13 Heat Race wins, 8 Fast Times, 23 Top 5's, 32 Top 10's, with 1 Rain Out.
 He picked up his 8th Placerville Track Championship and his 1st a Petaluma Speedway.
 This brings him to 24 Driving Championships.

 2022: 4 Feature wins with 3 Dash, 11 Heat Race wins, 13 Fast Times, 15 Top 5's, 23 Top 10's, with 6 Rain Out/Fire Camp.
 He picked up his 9th Placerville Track Championship and his 1st Sprint Car Challenge Tour (SCCT) Championship.
 This brings him to 26 Driving Championships.

-The 2019 season Andy again running for the F&F Racing x1 Team.
-They will be running for both Placerville Speedway & SCCT Championships.
-At SDS Andy will be in his Family 92 for the majority of their races but scheduling conflicts will again keep him from going for the championship there.
-He will be running the A&A Motorsports #92 in the 410 events at Silver Dollar Speedway, select King of the West Series and World of Outlaw races.
+The 2022 season will see Andy run the Forsberg Family 92 in both the 360 & 410 classes.
+He will be running all of the Events at Silver Dollar Speedway in Chico, CA and will fill in his schedule with races at Placerville Speedway, Petaluma Speedway, NARC & SCCT Events.